jimjonesbr/nominatim_fdw/README.md

 #### Examples

-For these examples we assume the following SERVER
+For these examples we assume the following `SERVER`:

 ```sql
 CREATE SERVER osm